earthcubearchitecture-ecresourcereg/infomodel/SyntaxForTabularResourceDescriptions.md

 1. what are the representations of those resources used for input and output on the service
 1. what operations are available to act on the resources.

 As an example, imagine a simple service that reports the current temperature from a thermometer.
-The resource offered is a temperature reading, let's say the representation is a JSON object the has two keys: 'ID'-- the themometer's identifier and 'temp'--the current temperature as a decimal number in degrees fahrenheit.
+The resource offered is a temperature reading, let's say the representation is a JSON object the has two keys: 'ID'-- the themometer's identifier and 'temp'--the current temperature as a decimal number in degrees Fahrenheit.
 The service runs on the HTTP protocol, accessing the service via the URL for that thermometer, and the only operation available is 'GET'-- i.e. tell me the current state of the offered resource.

 A more complex service might provide temperatures from a collection of thermometers.
 Each thermometer could be considered a separate resource accessed by the service.
 Further functionality (and complexity) could be added by offering not only the current temperature, but the average temperature over the last 24 hours.
 The service now provides many offerings.
 Different service protocols have different mechanisms to request these various offerings.
 The most widely used current approach would be to implement different resource paths in the HTTP URI used to access the service (in software practice these are commonly called 'routes').
 Something like http://mytemps.net/thermID to get the current temperature from thermometer thermID, and http://mytemps.net/thermID/avg to get the 24 hour average.